 - Its a balancing act, different from the balance beam. - I Can Teach My Child

 - Go dumpster diving.

 - Fabric scaps.
 Tissue paper scraps.
-Wrapping paper scrap.
+Wrapping paper scraps.
 They’ll love it all.
 It usually leads to running around with them.

 - Save bubble wrap.
 Make a road to pop.

 - Do a simple scavenger hunt.